-Social/economic/cultural/political phenomena: occurrences that influence 's behaviors, opinions, etc.
+Social/economic/cultural/political phenomena: occurrences or situations that influence an individual’s or society's behaviors, opinions, etc.

-Global Context:
+Global Context: circumstances, locations, cultural movements, or economic systems that extend beyond the U.S.

-Worldview: a particular philosophy of life or conception of the world
+Worldview: an individual’s or society’s particular philosophy of life or conception of the world

 Multiple Worldviews: various philosophies of life or conceptions of the world that exist within a particular society or across different societies